Friday, 22 November 2024

 In the end, though, I went for this little masterpiece.
 Like Enlightenment, it doesn't tend to get the credit it deserves.
 It's a well-constructed psychological thriller.
 Watching the Doctor, for once, not be capable of commanding the people around him to fight the monster of the week is an almost surreal experience.

 But it's probably the sheer boldness of Midnight that I love best.
-Doctor Who actually gave us a sort of stage-play instead of a regular episode.
+Doctor Who actually gives us more of a stage-play than of a regular episode.
+An extremely brave choice.

 RTD took a major chance and it totally paid off.